-The final version of the Resolution Framework, developed in partnership with the Trade Unions together with operational managers, is presented to this committee for approval and subsequently was presented and approved by People and Culture Committee and the Executive committee.
-The document in principal has been agreed at staff council with a few process matters to be agreed.
+The final version of the Resolution Framework, developed in partnership with the Trade Unions together with operational managers, is presented to the Board for approval.

-Training on the resolution framework is due to begin in April 2021 and delivered to all key stakeholders.
+Prior to implementation work will continue with the trade unions to ensure processes are fully effective.
+Training on the resolution framework is scheduled to begin in April 2021 to all key stakeholders.